-- 4.1 For Emission Point AA-001, the permittee must comply with the following operating limitations: - (a) Maintain the catalyst so that the pressure drop across the catalyst does not change by more than 2 inches of water from the pressure drop across the catalyst that was measured during the initial performance test; and - (b) Maintain the temperature of the stationary RICE exhaust so that the catalyst inlet temperature is greater than or equal to 450°F and less than or equal to 1350°F.
+- 4.1 For Emission Point AA-001, except during periods of start-up, the permittee must comply with the following operating limitations: - (a) Maintain the catalyst so that the pressure drop across the catalyst does not change by more than two (2) inches of water from the pressure drop across the catalyst that was measured during the initial performance test; and - (b) Maintain the temperature of the engine exhaust so that the catalyst inlet temperature is greater than / equal to 450°F and less than / equal to 1350°F.

-(Ref.: 40 CFR 63.6603(a) and Table 2b.2; Subpart ZZZZ)
+(Ref.: 40 CFR 63.6603(a), 63.6605(a), and Table 2b (Item 2); Subpart ZZZZ)

-4.2 For Emission Point AA-001, the permittee shall be in compliance with the emissions limitations, operating limitations, and other requirements of Subpart ZZZZ at all times.
-The permittee shall, at all times, operate and maintain any affected source, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good pollution control practices for minimizing emissions.
+4.2 For Emission Point AA-001, the permittee shall operate and maintain the engines (including associated air pollution control equipment and monitoring equipment) in a manner consistent with safety and good air pollution control practices for minimizing emissions at all times.
+The general duty to minimize emissions does not require any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.

-The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required by Subpart ZZZZ have been achieved.
-Determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ which may include, but is not limited to monitoring results, review of operation and maintenance procedures, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.
+The determination of whether such operation and maintenance procedures are being used will be based on information available to the MDEQ, which may include (but is not limited to) monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.

-(Ref.: 40 CFR 63.6605; Subpart ZZZZ)
+(Ref.: 40 CFR 63.6605(b); Subpart ZZZZ)

-4.3 For Emission Point AA-001, the permittee must follow the manufacturer's specified maintenance requirements for operating and maintaining the closed crankcase ventilation systems and replacing the crankcase filters, or can request the MDEQ to approve different maintenance requirements that are as protective as the manufacturer requirements.
+4.3 For Emission Point AA-001, the permittee shall follow the manufacturer's specified maintenance requirements for operating and maintaining the closed crankcase ventilation systems and replacing the crankcase filters, or can request the MDEQ to approve different maintenance requirements that are as protective as the manufacturer requirements.